EricSchles/dsp/01-install.md

 ###Q1.
 Python Version 2 or 3

 Did you install Python 2 or 3?
 Why?

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+>> I installed Python 3 since this is the primary version I used when practicing on site like DataQuest or CodeWars.

 ###Q2.
 Which Python Version Installed

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+>> Typing in "python --version" in the terminal